ankur221b/Face_Detection/README.md

-Face-Detection using Haar Cascade in OpenCv
+Face-Detection using Haar Cascade in OpenCV